Dense plasma focus: Applications

 When operated using deuterium, intense bursts of X-rays and charged particles are emitted, as are nuclear fusion byproducts including neutrons.
-There is ongoing research that demonstrates potential applications as a soft X-ray source for next-generation microelectronics lithography, surface micromachining, pulsed X-ray and neutron source for medical and security inspection applications and materials modification, among others.
+There is ongoing research that demonstrates potential applications as a soft X-ray source for next-generation microelectronics lithography, surface micromachining, pulsed X-ray and neutron source for medical diagnosis and therapy, security inspection, and material modification, among others.

 For nuclear weapons applications, dense plasma focus devices can be used as an external neutron source.
 Other applications include simulation of nuclear explosions (for testing of the electronic equipment) and a short and intense neutron source useful for non-contact discovery or inspection of nuclear materials (uranium, plutonium).

 Characteristics

 An important characteristic of the dense plasma focus is that the energy density of the focused plasma is practically a constant over the whole range of machines, from sub-kilojoule machines to megajoule machines, when these machines are tuned for optimal operation.
 This means that a small table-top-sized plasma focus machine produces essentially the same plasma characteristics (temperature and density) as the largest plasma focus.
-Of course the larger machine will produce the larger volume of focused plasma with a corresponding longer lifetime and more radiation yield.
+However, the larger machine will produce a larger volume of focused plasma with a corresponding longer lifetime, and more radiation yield.

 Even the smallest plasma focus has essentially the same dynamic characteristics as larger machines, producing the same plasma characteristics and the same radiation products.
 This is due to the scalability of plasma phenomena.

 See also plasmoid, the self-contained magnetic plasma ball that may be produced by a dense plasma focus.

 Design parameters

-The fact that the plasma energy density is constant throughout the range of plasma focus devices, from big to small, is related to the value of a design parameter that needs to be kept at a certain value if the plasma focus is to operate efficiently.
+The plasma energy density being constant throughout the range of plasma focus devices, from small to big, is related to the value of a design parameter that needs to be kept at a certain value if a plasma focus is to operate efficiently.